MOTUN-E/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT/README.md

 - DAX (for calculated measures and insights)
 - SQL (Microsoft SQL Server) (for querying structured data)
 - GitHub & Markdown (for project organization and documentation)
+- Snipping Tool (for capturing visual outputs from Power BI)

 ---